-Check the valves in each of the radiators are opened, so that it will ensure your system to drain up properly.
+Check the valves in each of the radiators are opened, so that it will ensure your system drains up properly.
 By using a wrench or a spanner, turn the square head and open the drainage valve.

-Now, you will see the water is flowing out of the hose.
+Now, you will see the water flowing out of the hose.

 You can speed up the substitute of water with air by opening the vents (bleed valves) located around your home.

 When the heating system is completed from water drainage, disconnect the bleed valves so that you can start repair or maintenance according to your needs.